dapplion/tree-states-review-guide/epoch_singlepass.md

 On the single pass epoch processing `next_epoch_total_active_balance` is initialized to 0 and incremented on `process_single_effective_balance_update()`, then set into the state with `state.set_total_active_balance()`.

 - **:question:Q**: Many codepaths consider `total_active_balance` could be `None`.
 In what cases do you expected that to happen?
+  - A: See above, caches set to default value on load, None guards against them not being not initialized.
 - **:question:Q**: Is total_active_balance recomputed every epoch, or progressively updated?
   - A: recomputed every epoch as part of the single pass
 - **TODO**: Should add a metric for total iterations over the validators list